The City is in the planning stage of building a fire station in southwest Overland Park.

-City staff will hold an additional public meeting via Zoom at 6 p.m. on April 30, 2020 to provide updates.
+City staff held an additional public meeting via Zoom on April 30, 2020 to provide updates.

-The purpose of the April 30 neighborhood meeting is to share the vision for the project and seek neighbors’ input prior to Planning Commission consideration of the special use permit application at its meeting scheduled for May 11..
+The purpose of the April 30 neighborhood meeting was to share the vision for the project and seek neighbors’ input prior to Planning Commission consideration of the special use permit application at its May 11 meeting.

 Land acquisition, design, and construction of Fire Station 48 are included in the 2020-2024 Capital Improvements Program, along with equipment and apparatus purchases for the station.